pjozwik/Shopping-list-app/README.md

 # advertApplication
-An anroid shopping list application
+An anroid shopping list application for a master degree